Last Vegas: Plot

-The following day, while the others are recovering, Paddy visits Diana and tells her that he and Billy were both in love with Sophie when they were younger and she picked Paddy.
+The following day, while the others are recovering, Paddy visits Diana and tells her that he and Billy were both in love with Sophie when they were younger and that she had picked Paddy.
 Diana tries to convince him to stop grieving and move on with life because Sophie would want it.
-Paddy joins Billy at their pool cabana and admits he needs to move on from Sophie's passing while also being upset with Billy for marrying a woman he does not truly love.
-Sam and Archie decide to throw a massive bachelor party for Billy in their suite that night.
-They prepare for the party and invite several people including a bachelorette party from the nightclub, exotic dancers, a band of drag queens, and cast members of Zarkana.
+Paddy joins Billy at their pool cabana and admits that he needs to move on from Sophie's passing.
+He is also upset with Billy for marrying a woman whom he does not truly love.
+That night, Sam and Archie throw a massive bachelor party for Billy in their suite.
+They prepare for the party and invite several people, including a bachelorette party from the nightclub, exotic dancers, a band of drag queens, and cast members of Zarkana.

 Billy visits Diana.
 She admits that she is fond of him, and asks if he truly loves Lisa.
-As they walk along The Strip, Billy tells Diana that Paddy gave Sophie an ultimatum to choose either Billy or him, and she secretly chose Billy first, but Billy told Sophie that she was meant to be with Paddy.
+As they walk along The Strip, Billy tells Diana that Paddy gave Sophie an ultimatum to choose either Billy or him, and that she secretly chose Billy first, but Billy told Sophie that she was meant to be with Paddy.

-Paddy tells Billy he invited Diana to the party because he likes her and wants to start anew after Sophie's passing, but realizes Billy likes her too.
-When Diana arrives, Billy pushes Paddy into the pool, and takes Diana upstairs to tell her to give Paddy a chance.
-She says she feels like she is being treated like Sophie, and "gifted" by Billy to Paddy, which Paddy overhears.
+Paddy tells Billy that he invited Diana to the party because he likes her and wants to start anew after Sophie's passing, but he realizes that Billy likes her too.
+When Diana arrives, Billy pushes Paddy into the pool and takes Diana upstairs to tell her to give Paddy a chance.
+She says that she feels like she is being treated like Sophie, and "gifted" by Billy to Paddy, which Paddy overhears.
 Paddy is devastated to learn this and throws the old bottle of scotch in the trash as he leaves the party.
-Meanwhile, Sam prepares to cheat on his wife with the young maid of honour but cannot bring himself to do it.
+Meanwhile, Sam prepares to cheat on his wife with the young maid of honor but cannot bring himself to do it.

 The next morning, Paddy confronts Billy at the pool.
-He informs him that no one could tell Sophie who to love, and that they shared a beautiful life together.
+He informs Billy that no one can tell Sophie who to love, and that they shared a beautiful life together.
 He tells Billy to call off the wedding.
 As Lisa and her bridesmaids arrive, Paddy pushes Billy into the pool and tells Lisa that Billy is calling off the wedding.

 Billy admits his fear of getting old and being alone.
 He goes to the lounge where Diana is singing and reveals his feelings for her.
-The guys finally decide to crack open the old bottle of scotch for a toast; however to their surprise, all but Paddy find the taste to be repulsive.
+The guys decide to finally open the old bottle of scotch for a toast, but to their surprise, all but Paddy find the taste repulsive.

-A few months later, Billy and Diana call Archie and Paddy to announce they are getting married.
-They try to call Sam but he is unable to answer the phone as he is busy in bed with his wife.
+A few months later, Billy and Diana call Archie and Paddy to announce that they are getting married.
+They try to call Sam, but he is unable to answer the phone because he is being intimate with his wife.